 - African Violets

-This is not as simple a question as it seems.
 Different references tend to list different plants that might be safe for reptiles and amphibians.
 Additionally, tolerance and safety vary with each species.
-There are some plants listed above that are considered safe for reptiles and amphibians to eat, but if you have a herbivore or omnivore, it is a good idea to double check any live plant choices against a list of toxic plants.
+There are some plants listed above that are considered safe for reptiles and amphibians to eat, but if you have a herbivore or omnivore, it is a good idea to double-check any live plant choices against a list of toxic plants.

 Some plants may be classified as toxic if their sap is an irritant.
 With these types of plants, it's best to use your discretion.
 For reptiles and amphibians that don't nibble on plants these might be okay, though some pet owners prefer to avoid them altogether (e.g. in case broken branches lead to skin or eye irritation).
 The safest option is to speak with a veterinarian or pet store where you purchased your specific reptile or amphibian.
 They will be able to guide you on the right plants for your pet.